-Noa is a Licensed Clinical Social Worker, and holds a Bachelors Degree in Social Work from Ben Gurion University in Israel, and a Master's Degree in Social Work from the University of Houston.
+Noa is a Licensed Clinical Social Worker and board certified supervisor in Texas.
+She holds a Bachelor's Degree in Social Work from Ben Gurion University in Israel, and a Master's Degree in Social Work from the University of Houston.
 Noa brings expertise in providing therapy services focused on recovery from mental illness and trauma.
 She is a certified provider of Cognitive Processing Therapy (CPT) for treatment of post-traumatic stress disorder and Cognitive Behavioral Therapy (CBT) for treating other psychological conditions.
 Her experience includes working with individuals, couples and groups, focusing on enhancing clients' strengths, as well as enabling them to be empowered, inspired, and create changes in their lives.
 Originally from Israel, Noa provides therapy and counseling services both in English and Hebrew.

 Katelyn Bleiweiss is a 4th generation native Houstonian who is proud to be serving her community in the Department of Behavioral and Mental Health Services at JFS.
 After living in Israel for one year, she went home to Texas to receive her BA in cultural anthropology from UT Austin, followed by her Masters of Public Health in community health practice with a focus in program planning, implementation, and evaluation from the UT Health Science Center Houston.
 Katelyn did her intensive graduate school internship at Jewish Family Service and was fortunate to join the team as a full employee after graduating.